 PayPal provides online payment and money transfer solutions.
 It enables its users to transact money through their account balances, bank accounts, and credit cards.
 Its money transfer and payment platforms include Braintree, Xoom, and Venmo.
 It “believes that now is the time to democratize financial services so that moving and managing money is a right for all citizens, not just the affluent.”

 - Online payment

 - Prepaid debit card

 Revolut is a digital banking alternative that includes a prepaid debit card, currency exchange, and peer-to-peer payments.
-It has developed a platform allowing users to transfer, exchange, and spend money with a multi-currency card that is accepted everywhere.
-They are on “a mission to build a fair and frictionless platform to use and manage money around the world.”
+It has developed a platform that allows users to transfer, exchange, and spend money with a multi-currency card that is accepted everywhere.
+It is on “a mission to build a fair and frictionless platform to use and manage money around the world.”

 - Cryptocurrency trading

 - Mobile phone insurance